Thomas Bridges (missionary): Return to South America

-In his records, Bridges noted meeting his first Ona (Shelk'nam) tribesman in 1875.
+In his records, Bridges noted meeting his first Selkʼnam (Ona) people in 1875.
 This group lived east of the Yahgan, in the northeastern portion of Tierra del Fuego.
 Bridges later gave them space on his property, Estancia Harberton, in an effort to protect them from encroachment and attacks by Europeans.

-He worked to learn their language.
-Through the late 1870s, Bridges continued his major work: compiling a dictionary and grammar of the Yahgan language, with translation into English.
-It had two portions: English–Yahgan, and Yahgan–English.
+He worked to learn their language, Yahgan.
+Through the late 1870s, Bridges continued his major work: compiling an English–Yahgan - Yahgan–English dictionary and a grammar of the Yahgan language.